pitastrudl/wekanwiki/Platforms.md

 * [Logs and Stats](https://github.com/wekan/wekan/wiki/Logs)
 * [Wekan bug reports and feature requests](https://github.com/wekan/wekan/issues)

-## <a name="Production"></a>Production: Linux.
+## <a name="Production"></a>Production: Snap for Linux.
 Automatic Updates.
 Only Wekan.
+Supported by xet7.

 Import from Trello, and Import/Export Wekan works.
 Password auth.
-Upcoming: LDAP, OAuth2, etc.
+Upcoming: LDAP, OAuth2, etc. Usually for production you just install Ubuntu 18.04 or Debian 9 VM (or without VM) and install Snap from above.
+Requires KVM/XEN/HyperV VM or Bare Metal, where Linux kernel 3.x or 4.x or newer works, and also Snap (or Docker) work without problems.
+Requires working websockets.

 * [Snap](https://github.com/wekan/wekan/wiki/Snap) on Linux 64bit.
 [Wekan for Snap bug reports and feature requests](https://github.com/wekan/wekan-snap/issues).
   * Debian, Ubuntu and Linux Mint based distros